the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-application.md

 ## Reviewing process

-Applications for the Turing Way book dashes are reviewed by at least 2 members of the Turing Way core team.
+Applications for _The Turing Way_ book dashes are reviewed by at least 2 members of _The Turing Way_ core team.
 A response form created by the organising members using the rubrics described below, the response from which are shared among all the reviewers during a designated meeting between the panel members.
 Scoring for each criterion is done between 0 to 2, where 2=criteria fully met, 1=criteria partially met, and 0=criteria not met.
 This rubric aims to evaluate the application across multiple aspects and avoid any personal bias panel members may have.